solacecommunity/solace-prometheus-exporter/README.md

 ## Bonus Material

 The sub directory **testfiles** contains some sample curl commands and their outputs.
 This is just fyi and not needed for building.

+## Security

+Please enshure to run this application only in an secured network or protected by a proxy.
+It may reveald insigts of your application you dont want.
+If you use the feature to pass broker credentials via HTTP body/header.
+You are forced to run this application within kubernetes/openshift or simular to add a HTTPS layer.

 ## Resources